Table: Employee

 Approach 4: SQL Window Functions Approach (Time: O(n log n), Space: O(n))

-Recommended for interviews: The GROUP BY + JOIN approach is the safest answer because it demonstrates understanding of aggregation and relational joins.
-Window functions are often considered the cleanest modern solution and show stronger SQL fluency.
-Knowing both patterns signals strong database query skills.
+Recommended for interviews: The GROUP BY + JOIN solution is the most commonly expected answer because it demonstrates strong understanding of aggregation and relational joins.
+Window functions are equally valid and often considered the cleanest modern SQL approach.
+Showing both indicates strong SQL proficiency.

 This approach involves using SQL queries to retrieve the required data.
 We'll utilize the GROUP BY clause to segregate data by department, and the MAX function to determine the highest salary within each department.
 By joining the Employee table and the Department table, we can extract both the department name and the pertinent employee information.